 This document includes a full list of all IFPs: their current connectivity, the proposed connectivity and the impact of each proposed change.
-Charts and technical notes on all of the above individual IFPs can be found in the assessment meeting slide pack (Ref 2).
-The impact assessment can also be found in the Stage 2 Gateway document (Ref 3).
+Charts and technical notes on all of the above individual IFPs can be found in the Assessment Meeting slide pack ^(Ref 2).
+The impact assessment can also be found in the Stage 2 Gateway document ^(Ref 3).

 The proposed changes to RNAV5 replication will not change the connectivity of the procedures from today with or without appropriate extensions.
 Where extensions/additional STARs are being proposed, appropriate starting points for the STAR have been identified to ensure that there is no impact to connectivity.
 This means no change to route usage or traffic patterns over the ground.
-Sections 15.3-15.6 below summarise the impact assessment of all STARs and Holds which are part of this proposal.
+Sections 15.3 to 15.5 below summarise the impact assessment of all STARs and Holds which are part of this proposal.

-The following ATS Routes are being revised: L10, L608, (U)M605, P166 and (U)Y250 as they either commence at, end at or route via DTY DVOR.
-As part of this change the DVOR element will be removed from the AIP entry for these routes however as the DME will be retained the 3LNC (DTY) will also be retained therefore there will be no impact to system adaptation.
+As part of this change the DET and LAM DVOR references will be removed from the AIP entry however as the DMEs will be retained the 3LNCs (DET and LAM) will also be retained; therefore, there will be no impact to system adaptation.
 An update to the UK AIP ENR3.3 will be required to reflect this change.

-The location of DTY DVOR/ DME would stay the same however, the description would be amended as DTY DME to denote the removal of the DVOR reference.
-The definition of DTY DVOR would be removed from UK AIP ENR 4.1 but would need to be added to the airfield sections of the AIP as the DVOR will continue to support SID procedures.
+The location of the DET and LAM DVORs/ DMEs will stay the same however, the description will be amended to DET/ LAM DME to denote the removal of the DVOR references.
+The definition of the DET and LAM DVORs will be removed from UK AIP ENR 4.1 but will need to be added to the airfield sections of the AIP as the DVOR will continue to support SID procedures.
 This change will not introduce any changes to traffic patterns.